wiamsuri/hugo-webpack/README.md

 # HUGO Webpack

 Hugo is a great framework for generating static website.
-While it is good at generating HTML files, it lacks features in CSS and JavaScript handling.
+While it is good at generating HTML files, Hugo lacks features in CSS and JavaScript handling.
 This is why Webpack is brought in to help manage CSS and JS.
 In this repository, Webpack is configure to bundle JS from `src/js` and CSS from `src/sass`.
 Yes, SASS.
 The files are bundled and sent to `static` folder for Hugo.

 # Getting Started